 More information about Romania is available on the Romania Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Romania in 1880, following Romania’s independence, and 2020 saw the 140th anniversary of this relationship.
+The United States established diplomatic relations with Romania in 1880 following Romania’s independence, and 2020 saw the 140th anniversary of this relationship.
 The two countries severed diplomatic ties after Romania declared war on the United States in 1941; and re-established them in 1947.
 Relations remained strained during the Cold War era while Romania was under communist leadership.
 After the 1989 revolution ended communist rule, however, Romania’s policies became unequivocally pro-Western.
 In the decades that followed, the United States and Romania deepened relations by increasing cooperation on shared goals including economic and political development, deterrence and defense, and non-traditional threats such as transnational crime and non-proliferation.

 In 2011, the United States and Romania issued the “Joint Declaration on Strategic Partnership for the 21st Century Between the United States of America and Romania.”
 The two countries identified key areas for enhanced cooperation, focusing on our political-military relationship, law-enforcement cooperation, trade and investment opportunities, and energy security.
 The United States and Romania are mutually committed to supporting human rights, strengthening the rule of law, and increasing prosperity in both countries.
 Romania and the United States are bound together through myriad people-to-people ties in business, the arts, scholarship, and a host of other exchanges, including the Future Leaders Exchange (FLEX) for high school students and a robust Fulbright program managed by the bilateral Fulbright Commission.
 In 1993, Romania became one of the first states to join the State Partnership Program, partnering with the Alabama National Guard.
 In May 2020, Romania deployed a 15-member medical team to support COVID response in long-term care and nursing home facilities.
 Over its history, the partnership has yielded over 200 bilateral engagements with focus ranging from F-16 operations and maintenance to construction of European weapons ranges and training sites in support of USEUCOM Exercise Atlantic Resolve.
 Romania’s promotion of greater cooperation among its Black Sea neighbors in the areas of defense, law enforcement, energy, economic development, and the environment complements the U.S. goal of enhancing stability in this sensitive and important region.

 Romania joined the North Atlantic Treaty Organization (NATO) in 2004 and has established itself as a steadfast ally of both the United States and NATO.
 The country continues to improve its capabilities for NATO and multinational operations and has repeatedly deployed forces and assets in support of shared national security interests, including significant contributions of troops, equipment, and other assistance in Afghanistan, Iraq, Libya, and Kosovo.
-Romania hosts the NATO Multinational Division Headquarters South East, which is NATO’s fully operational command and control node for the region, a NATO Force Integration Unit, and a fully operational Multinational Brigade South East.
+Romania hosts the NATO Multinational Division Headquarters South East, which is NATO’s fully operational command and control node for the region – a NATO Force Integration Unit, and a fully operational Multinational Brigade South East.
 In July 2020, Romania established the headquarters of the Multinational Corps South-East, a NATO military command charged with supporting security in Europe’s southern flank.

 Romania hosts a key element of the U.S. European Phased Adaptive Approach (EPAA) missile defense effort for NATO.
 The fully operational system was integrated as part of NATO’s ballistic missile defense at the Warsaw NATO Summit in July 2016.
 The two countries signed a ballistic missile defense agreement in 2011.
-In October 2014, the U.S. Navy formally established Naval Support Facility-Deveselu, the first new Navy base since 1987, where the EPAA Aegis Ashore missile defense site has been constructed.
-The base houses over a hundred U.S. sailors and navy contractors on a persistent, rotational basis.
+In October 2014, the U.S. Navy formally established Naval Support Facility-Deveselu – the United States’ first new Navy base since 1987 – where the EPAA Aegis Ashore missile defense site has been constructed.
+The base houses over a hundred U.S. sailors and Navy contractors on a persistent, rotational basis.

-In 2005, the United States and Romania signed the Defense Cooperation Agreement, which is the framework for our military engagements.
+In 2005, the United States and Romania signed the Defense Cooperation Agreement, the framework for our military engagements.
 The agreement established several (currently seven with more being contemplated) joint-use facilities.
 The Roadmap for Defense Cooperation for 2020-2030, signed in October 2020, outlined strategic priorities for the bilateral relationship and included collaboration in cybersecurity, military modernization, and multi-domain operations in the Black Sea.
-Mihail Kogalniceanu airbase near Constanta is an important multi-modal transportation hub for U.S. forces and currently houses several hundred U.S. army soldiers on a persistent rotational basis under Operation Atlantic Resolve.
-The other joint use facilities are Babadag training area and railhead, Campia Turzii air base, Cincu training range, Campu Media training range, Targu Mures military base, and Smardan training range.
+Mihail Kogalniceanu airbase near Constanta is an important multi-modal transportation hub for U.S. forces and currently houses several hundred U.S. soldiers on a persistent rotational basis under Operation Atlantic Resolve.
+The other joint-use facilities are Babadag training area and railhead, Campia Turzii air base, Cincu training range, Campu Media training range, Targu Mures military base, and Smardan training range.

 U.S. Assistance to Romania